shirlei/online-services-identity-lifecycle-screenshots/Facebook/README.md

 22 - On clicking *Connect* on step 21, the user is redirected to Google to select his/her account ([26-facebook-account-usage.png](./usage/26-facebook-account-usage.png)) and after selecting the account and consenting to Meta access Google Photos library by clicking on *Continue* ([27-facebook-account-usage.png](./usage/27-facebook-account-usage.png)).

-23 - After consenting on Google, the user is redirected to Facebook to start the transfer ([28-facebook-account-usage.png](./usage/28-facebook-account-usage.png)).
+23 - After consenting to Google, the user is redirected to Facebook to start the transfer ([28-facebook-account-usage.png](./usage/28-facebook-account-usage.png)).

 24 - The user is asked to re-enter his/her password ([29-facebook-account-usage.png](./usage/29-facebook-account-usage.png)).